 Simple Intermittent Fasting Meal Plan Example Keto Diet

 If you are looking to follow a more structured eating plan, then this intermittent fasting keto meal plan example could be the one for you.
-The keto diet has gained popularity in recent years not only for its effectiveness in treating and dealing with major illnesses such as cancer, diabetes, PCOS (polycystic ovary syndrome), and Alzheimer’s disease, but also for its results in relation to weight loss (3).
+The keto diet has gained popularity in recent years not only for its possible benefits in treating and dealing with major illnesses such as cancer, diabetes, PCOS (polycystic ovary syndrome), and Alzheimer’s disease, but also for its results in relation to weight loss (3).

 By themselves, the ketogenic diet and intermittent fasting for weight loss are great plans, however, combining them may offer even better results as it may boost your ketosis thus resulting in faster fat loss (6).
 Here is a 3-day ketogenic intermittent fasting meal plan example to help you get started.